 Glory of Christ) >>

-God’s grace that He endows upon us.
+God’s grace that He bestows upon us.
 It is the basis of His forgiveness and

-His power that we use to endure our suffering.
+His power that we use to endure our circumstances.
 The work of His cross is what

 makes the hope of heaven possible, upon which He will build His everlasting